 The Pivot Required to Become Data-Driven

-Benchmarks show that data analytics & AI an unlock business impact equivalent to 20% of annual revenue, depending on the industry.
+Benchmarks show that Data Analytics & AI can unlock business impact equivalent to 20% of annual revenue, depending on the industry.
 Research reveals that 75% of large organizations have appointed a Chief Data or Analytics Officer (CDO/CAO) to capture this potential.
 Yet, only 25% report meaningful progress toward becoming truly data-driven.
 So, what’s missing?
 What pivot is required?

 Many data teams operate as internal service providers, treating all requests equally.
 This leads to a flood of reports and dashboards — many of which go unused.